 The best way to start is a visit to the city’s landmark: the historic citadel of the 8th century with columns of a Roman temple.
 The entry is free for Jordan Pass owners!
 As the citadel is located relatively high, you will have a great view of the city and recognize the seven hills of Amman.
 Nearby, you can find the Roman Amphitheatre which is definitely worth a visit.
 There are simply so many things to do in Amman!

-Other recommended places are the King Abdullah Mosque, a beautiful mosque in the city center that allows tourists to visit, as well as Rainbow street.
+Other recommended places are the King Abdullah Mosque, a beautiful mosque in the city center that allows tourists to visit, as well as Rainbow Street.
 Latter is a popular street in the neighborhood of Jabal, with many restaurants offering amazing Jordanian food, cafés, and souvenir shops.

 Day 2: Driving to Wadi Musa (Petra)

 Wasting one day just for driving to the next spot?
 It sounds illogical, but I wouldn’t have done it any other way.
-You can enjoy breakfast in Amman without rushing and once you’ve arrived in Wadi Musa, I highly recommend you are charging your batteries for the upcoming day in Petra!
+You can enjoy breakfast in Amman without rushing and once you’ve arrived in Wadi Musa, I highly recommend you charge your batteries for the upcoming day in Petra!
 The way from Amman to Petra takes about 4 hours if you’re choosing the fastest way, but you can also take the King’s Highway (highway 35), which offers more beautiful landscapes and a few great photo spots.

 Day 3: Petra

 I am definitely not an early bird, but when it comes to exciting trips and good photo opportunities before the masses arrive, I am the first to be at the entrance.
-Petra opens its gates at 6 am, just in time for sunrise, and the earlier you will come, the higher your chance to see the main attractions before the tourist groups show up.
+Petra opens its gates at 6 am, just in time for sunrise, and the earlier you come, the higher your chance to see the main attractions before the tourist groups show up.
 Although it can be quite chilly in the morning, be prepared to bring not only comfortable shoes, but also sunscreen, a lot of water, and something to protect your head from the sun.

-There is one main path that leads you through the valley of Petra and passes by all sights.
+There is one main path that leads you through the valley of Petra and passes by all the sights.
 These include the Siq, a narrow canyon, the Treasury (the stunning monument being portrayed in so many pictures), the Royal Tombs, the Theatre, and many more.
-Besides the main path, some other hiking trails are leading to viewpoints or other, more hidden, sights.
+Besides the main path, some other hiking trails lead to viewpoints or other, more hidden, sights.
 For instance, the High Place of Sacrifice.
 Consider planning your route before you go and don’t forget to take many breaks during your walk.
 Also, don’t overestimate your abilities.
 You will have to walk back the whole way after all.

 Day 4: Wadi Rum Desert